ScottIngram/UFO/README.md

 ### FAQ:

+**Q:** How do I open UFO?
+**A:** Any of the following will open the UFO Catalog where you can create and organize your custom flyouts:
+* Type `/ufo`
+* Click the [UFO] button in the upper right corner of the
+  * Spellbook
+  * Collections Panel
+  * Macros Panel
+* Click "UFO" in the Addon Compartment (the new menu Blizzard added in Dragonflight to the upper right corner of the minimap).

-* **Q:** What if one toon places an ability / item / etc. only they can use onto a flyout shared with other toons?
+**Q:** What if one toon places an ability / item / etc. only they can use onto a flyout shared with other toons?
-* **A:** A flyout on the actionbars will only show buttons that are usable by the current toon.
+**A:** A flyout on the actionbars will only show buttons that are usable by the current toon.
 However, in the catalog, all buttons will be visible.

-* **Q:** Do I have to set up my flyouts over and over for each spec?
+**Q:** Do I have to set up my flyouts over and over for each spec?
-* **A:** The first time you change to a different spec, UFO will initialize it using your current flyout positions.
+**A:** The first time you change to a different spec, UFO will initialize it using your current flyout positions.
 From that point, they are separate and can be changed independently.

 ### Acknowledgements